We Ranked The Best Cities For Stretching Retirement Income

 Sebring, Florida

-While many retirees talk up popular Florida retirement destinations such as Miami Beach and the Villages, it's important to take into consideration that not every retiree necessarily has the post-retirement savings or passive income level to benefit from moving to these cities.
+While many retirees talk up popular Florida retirement destinations such as Miami Beach and the Villages, it's important to take into consideration that not every retiree necessarily has the post-retirement savings or passive income level to benefit from moving to these places.

 Homosassa Springs, Florida